 In 2014 he picked up a BBC Audio Drama Award for best live audience scripted comedy for his Radio 4 show ‘Sketchorama: Absolutely Special’.
 In 2011, 2013, 2014 & again in 2015 he was nominated in the Comedy Producer of the Year category at the Radio Academy Production Awards.
 Other awards include a Writers’ Guild Award in 2008 for ‘Fags, Mags & Bags’ for BBC Radio 4 (nominated 2011 & 2013) and a Sony nomination in ’08 for the same show.
 He is also on AudioUK’s Exec Producers list.

-Hayley Redmond is a Radio Producer, Presenter and voice-over artist.
+Hayley Redmond is a freelance Radio Producer, interviewer, event host & writer.
 She has produced programmes for both BBC Radio 4 and BBC Radio 2.
 These have included: Pete & Clive – the song writing partnership of Clive James & Pete Atkin, 2015 BBC R4; Much Ado About Comedy – presented by Matt Lucas, 2015 BBC R2; The Legendary Dame Angela Lansbury in conversation with Emma Thompson, 2016, BBC R2; and The Raw Pearl Bailey – presented by Morgan Freeman, 2018, BBC R2.
+More recently she helped to produce the 2020 Audible Podcast ‘A Carnivore’s Crisis’ presented by chef Rachel Khoo.

 She has worked for Sue Clark Productions, Somethin’ Else & Wise Buddah Productions, AudioUK (hosting Master classes), BBC Surrey & Sussex, Radio Solent & Jazz FM as well as writing and producing her own podcasts for London Jazz interviewing international Jazz Artists.
 She won the Gold Award for ‘Best Specialist Music Programme’ at the National HBA Awards 2013.
-The Raw Pearl Bailey has been nominated Prix Europa 2019 for Best Radio Music Documentary.
+The Raw Pearl Bailey was also nominated for The Prix Europa 2019 for Best Radio Music Documentary.

 Previously Hayley acted as a Music Agent and PR under her own banner for six years and travelled with bands and solo performers to Jazz Festivals and private events Worldwide.
 She helped to launch the career of singer-songwriter Imelda May.
 Hayley graduated from University with a 2:1 degree in Theatre Arts and Performance.
-She has lived and worked in London for the past twenty two years, and recently moved to live by the sea in Rye.
+She has lived and worked in London for the past twenty five years, is originally from Somerset, and loves to travel.
+She currently has four programmes commissioned by BBC Radio 2 and 4, now in development and due for broadcast in 2021.

 Rachel Hopkin, (+1) 270 991 5340, firstname.lastname@example.org – USA-based